dmarcus-wire/workbench-lab/procedures/manual/03-ansible-tower/README.md

 1. download the latest setup: https://access.redhat.com/downloads/content/480
 1. download and unpack the tar
 1. go to ansible-tower-setup... folder
-1. edit the inventory with
+1. minimum edit the inventory with
-   - add host under [tower]
    - update admin_password=''
    - update pg_password=''
 1. run the setup script